 Enable the IM column store by specifying its size.

-Specify tables, columns, tablespaces, or materialized views for population into the IM column store.
+Specify tables (internal or external), columns (nonvirtual or virtual), tablespaces, or materialized views for population into the IM column store.

-Optionally, you can create Automatic Data Optimization (ADO) policies to set
+Optionally, create Automatic Data Optimization (ADO) policies to set

 Principal Tasks for Optimizing In-Memory Queries